 - Have sex with more than one partner.

 - Live with HIV, the virus that causes AIDS if untreated.

 The chances of getting syphilis also are higher for men who have sex with men.
 The higher risk may be linked, in part, with less access to health care and less use of condoms among this group.
 Another risk factor for some people in this group includes recent sex with partners found through social media apps.

 Without treatment, syphilis can lead to damage throughout the body.
 Syphilis also raises the risk of HIV infection and can cause problems during pregnancy.
 Treatment can help prevent damage.
 But it can't repair or reverse damage that's already happened.

 Small bumps or tumors

-These may include bulging (aneurysm) and inflammation of the aorta — your body's major artery — and of other blood vessels.
-Syphilis may also damage heart valves.
+These may include bulging and swelling of the aorta — the body's major artery — and other blood vessels.
+Syphilis also may damage heart valves.

 Pregnancy and childbirth complications

 If you're pregnant, you could pass syphilis to your unborn baby.
 Congenital syphilis greatly raises the risk of miscarriage, stillbirth or your newborn's death within a few days after birth.

 There is no vaccine for syphilis.
 To help prevent the spread of syphilis, follow these tips: